 ‘Sit down, Lorimer,’ he said.

-These books can be read in any order.
-If you’re not a fan of the genre, I suggest starting with Mike and Psmith, starring Mike Jackson and Rupert Psmith (the ‘p’ is silent as in pshrimp).
-I love this story so much that I included it in my top five Wodehouse books.
+P.G.
+Wodehouse’s school stories can be read in any order.
+If you’re not planning to read all of them all, I recommend Mike and Psmith.
+It introduces the characters Mike Jackson and Rupert Psmith (the ‘p’ is silent as in pshrimp) who appear in Wodehouse’s later novels.
+I love this book so much that I included it in my top five Wodehouse books.

 Wodehouse school stories reading list